aregsar/aregsarblog/blog/2020/nginx-php-config-settings-explained/index.md

 A slight variation of this configuration can be found in the wild.
 I have shown this configuration below where I removed the index.php from the index setting in the `server` block and instead I added a fallback `/index.php?$query_string` parameter to the `location /` block.
 In this version because we don't have `index.php` default to match in the try_files block and redirect to `location ~ \.php$` location block, we will end up falling back to the `/index.php` in the try_files block which will redirect to the `location ~ \.php$` location block.

-Of course it does not hurt to include both the index.php and fallback /index.php in that case the fallbak will never be used.
+Of course it does not hurt to include both the index.php and fallback /index.php in that case the fallback will never be used.

 Also note that once we have a location match for the index.php file in the `location ~ \.php$` will look for the `index.php` file in the document root which is specified by the root setting.
 Even if the path index.php that matched had preceding URL path segments leading to the index.php file at the tail.
 For instance if the path matched was `/a/b/index.php` the file that will be searched for by the PHP interpreter will be at `/var/www/example.com/public/index.php` and not at `/var/www/example.com/public/a/b/index.php`.